2020 Overview — Creating Solutions: Recovery in the Opioid Crisis

 We welcome your feedback!
 Fill out a brief survey about the webinar.

 Since 1986, Gloria Baciewicz has specialized in the treatment of addiction.
-In her current role as medical director of Strong Recovery in the University of Rochester’s Department of Psychiatry, she works in education, administration, and clinical care.
-She is certified in addiction medicine by the American Board of Preventive Medicine and board certified in psychiatry, with added qualifications in addiction psychiatry.
-Dr. Baciewicz is a co-principal investigator for the University of Rochester’s Recovery Center of Excellence.
+Professor of clinical psychiatry at the University of Rochester Medical Center, she serves as an addiction psychiatrist at Strong Recovery.
+Dr. Baciewicz is certified in addiction medicine by the American Board of Preventive Medicine and board certified in psychiatry, with added qualifications in addiction psychiatry.
+Dr.

 Michele Lawrence, MBA, MPH, is Co-Principal Investigator for the University of Rochester’s Recovery Center of Excellence and an Assistant Professor of Psychiatry and Community and Preventive Medicine.
 She has worked closely with rural Appalachian communities for over 20 years, creating financially viable hospitals, primary care, and behavioral health programs that partner with each other to improve the health of these communities and all of their residents.